-Specifically, people who successfully lose weight (and people who are already a healthy weight) tend to think about the next meal whenever they’re preparing food.
+- People who successfully lose weight think about the next meal whenever they’re preparing food.

-Obese people, the researchers tell us, ignore the next meal and focus solely on what they are eating at the time.
+- Obese people ignore the next meal and focus solely on what they are eating at the time.

 This defies common held beliefs.

-For years, society and government-funded research has rammed it down our throats that weight loss is solely about the physical, material matters, about food, about exercise.
-In truth, the mind is the ultimate tool when it comes to losing weight, as it is the ultimate tool in life.
+For years, society and government-funded research has rammed it down our throats that weight loss is solely about the physical, material matters, about food and exercise.

 It’s funny to think that in a world full of weight loss apps, books on dieting, and advanced diet plans, something as seemingly tiny as a change of thought can make such a huge difference.
 Then again, we are what we think (not what we eat).